 The meetings are open to all interested individuals of all segments of the industry to include repairers, insurers, paint and material companies, equipment, vehicle manufacturers, data providers, representatives of trade associations, anyone with an interest in creating a more professional industry.
 Each agenda has time set aside for participants to publicly address their concerns that are not on the published agenda through the time set aside as “open microphone”.

-A committee made up from the Past CIC Chairs, chaired by the current chairman, is responsible for overseeing the administration of CIC.
-The Past Chair’s committee is also charged with the duty of appointing the succeeding CIC Chair.
+The Past Chair’s committee is charged with the duty of appointing the succeeding CIC Chair.

 The role of the CIC Chair is to preside administratively over orderly deliberative procedure and to see that meeting Rules of Order are followed.
 Initially, the Chair is responsible for overseeing the creation of the various committees that address the issues brought forth during the discussions, and to appoint the chairs of those committees.
 The membership of said committees is then determined by the volunteer commitment of those desirous of serving.
 The CIC Chair does not vote and does not take a position in debate when CIC meetings are in session.
 The chair’s term of office is one year with an extended year, barring unforeseen circumstances.